Gichimu/jengapgw-joomla/README.md

 9. Licence

 ### Synopsis
-Since Joomla E-commerce site does not provide apayment plattform that supports local payment options available in Kenya,most merchants have a hard time trying to intergrate payments.
-The Jengapgw- joomla  application is a plugin to solve this problem.It  allows Joomla Merchants be able to receive payment on their Equity and shoopers checkout using the Jenga Payment Gateway API.
+Since Joomla E-commerce site does not provide a payment plattform that supports local payment options available in Kenya,most merchants have a hard time trying to intergrate payments using the local payment solutions.
+The Jengapgw- joomla  application is a plugin to solve this problem.It  allows Joomla Merchants be able to receive payment on their Equity accounts andbuyers checkout using their Equity bank through the Jenga Payment Gateway API.

 ### Collaborators